GeorgeG518/MTSU-CSCI-4600-Summer-2022/README.md

   * I will not be using the anaconda installed with oneAPI

 * WSL Ubuntu
-  * Not sure if i need this yet actually
+  * Using this for all of my compilation as well as workflow.
+  * Configured to use bash

 ## System Information
 ### Processor: AMD Ryzen 5 5600X w/ 6 cores overclocked to 4.1ghz
 ### RAM: 32gb of ram